 BETTER PEOPLE

-Human Capital Development Within 2026, 100% of key driver roles will have ready-now AWC successors developed from internal employees 28.75% of key driver roles that have ready now internal successors
+Human Capital Development 100% of key positions have ready-now successors 72% of key positions have ready-now successors

-Occupational Health and Safety Zero fatality cases by 2030 0 fatalities
+Occupational Health and Safety Zero accident rate from operations resulting in a fatality or permanent disability 0 fatalities

 BETTER PROSPERITY